techniq/layerchart/docs/src/routes/docs/getting-started/+page.md

 :::

 ::note
-To add tailwind to an existing project you can `npv sv add tailwindcss`
+To add tailwind to an existing project you can `npm sv add tailwindcss`
 ::

 ## Import `layerchart` with your package manager of choice.